Lenox China: Patterns, Marks, Values & Collector’s Guide

 Walter Scott Lenox and Jonathan Coxon Sr. founded the Ceramic Art Company in Trenton, New Jersey in 1889.
 Trenton was then the center of American ceramic production, home to dozens of potteries, but Lenox had a singular ambition: to produce fine decorative and tableware china equal to the best European manufacturers.
 In 1906, after buying out his partner, Lenox reorganized the company under his own name as Lenox, Inc.

 The company’s defining moment came in 1918, when President Woodrow Wilson selected Lenox to produce a 1,700-piece state dining service for the White House — the first time an American manufacturer had been chosen for this honor.
 Previous White House china had all been imported from France or England.
 The Wilson service established Lenox’s reputation as the pinnacle of American fine china, and every subsequent president through Ronald Reagan ordered new Lenox state services.
-The tradition continued with Bill Clinton, who also selected Lenox for the 2000 White House service.

 Walter Scott Lenox died in 1920, having lost his sight in his later years but refusing to step back from the company he built.
 Production continued under professional management and expanded throughout the 20th century.
 Lenox acquired Oxford China in 1966 and the Dansk brand in the 1990s.
-The company went through several ownership changes, eventually becoming part of Department 56 and later Lifetime Brands.
+The company went through several ownership changes, eventually becoming part of Lifetime Brands.
 Despite corporate changes, the Lenox name has remained a top-tier American china brand for over 135 years.

 How to Identify Lenox China Marks by Era